yash9431-gif/rct-101-e4/README.md

 ## Features to build

 1. Use of Redux to perform this is mandatory, else you will get zero marks.
+   - Use the given action types and initial State for each reducer.
 2. `/`: `Home` is a protected route, accessible post login.
 3. App should redirect to `/login`: `Login` page as soon as he visits the `/` : Home Url.
 4. Post `Login`, user should be re-directed to `/`: Home Page.